RN to BSN Faculty & Staff

-Ms. Wayne is a certified family nurse practitioner for 30 years, and a registered nurse for forty years.
-She has provided primary and integrative care to patients in Las Vegas and Santa Fe, NM for the past 16 years.
+Ms. Wayne has been a certified family nurse practitioner for 30 years, and a registered nurse for forty years.
+She has provided primary and integrative care to patients in Las Vegas and Santa Fe for the past 16 years.
 Her family practice philosophy blends Western medicine with nutritional, herbal and lifestyle approaches for health and wellness promotion.

 MSN-FNP, SUNY Stonybrook

 RN Diploma, Long Island College Hospital